-- (a) Unless the articles of incorporation or bylaws require a greater number, a quorum of a board of directors consists of: - (1) A majority of the fixed number of directors if the corporation has a fixed board size; or

-- 1 (2) A majority of the number of directors prescribed, or if no number is 2 prescribed the number in office immediately before the meeting 3 begins, if the corporation has a variable-range size board.
-4 (b) The articles of incorporation or a bylaw adopted by the shareholders may - (b) The articles of incorporation or a bylaw adopted by the shareholders may authorize a quorum of a board of directors to consist of no fewer than one-third of the fixed or prescribed number of directors determined under subsection (a). - (c) If a quorum is present when a vote is taken, the affirmative vote of a majority of directors present is the act of the board of directors unless the articles of incorporation or bylaws require the vote of a greater number of directors. - (d) A director who is present at a meeting of the board of directors or a committee of the board of directors when corporate action is taken is deemed to have assented to the action taken unless: - (1) He objects at the beginning of the meeting (or promptly upon his arrival) to holding it or transacting business at the meeting; - (2) His dissent or abstention from the action taken is entered in the minutes of the meeting; or - (3) He files written notice of his dissent or abstention with the presiding officer of the meeting before its adjournment or with the corporation immediately after adjournment of the meeting.
+- (a) Unless the articles of incorporation or bylaws require a greater number, a quorum of a board of directors consists of: - (1) A majority of the fixed number of directors if the corporation has a fixed board size; or - (2) A majority of the number of directors prescribed, or if no number is prescribed the number in office immediately before the meeting begins, if the corporation has a variable-range size board. - (b) The articles of incorporation or a bylaw adopted by the shareholders may authorize a quorum of a board of directors to consist of no fewer than one-third of the fixed or prescribed number of directors determined under subsection (a). - (c) If a quorum is present when a vote is taken, the affirmative vote of a majority of directors present is the act of the board of directors unless the articles of incorporation or bylaws require the vote of a greater number of directors. - (d) A director who is present at a meeting of the board of directors or a committee of the board of directors when corporate action is taken is deemed to have assented to the action taken unless: - (1) He objects at the beginning of the meeting (or promptly upon his arrival) to holding it or transacting business at the meeting; - (2) His dissent or abstention from the action taken is entered in the minutes of the meeting; or - (3) He files written notice of his dissent or abstention with the presiding officer of the meeting before its adjournment or with the corporation immediately after adjournment of the meeting.
 The right of dissent or abstention is not available to a director who votes in favor of the action taken.